-Queenstown is well-known as the adventure capital of New Zealand.
+Queenstown is well-known as the adventure capital of New Zealand and a perfect place for an NZ family holiday.
 It’s a popular place for adventure junkies, nature lovers, honeymooners, and families.
 This fun-filled town is a great place to take children – there are countless things to do in Queenstown with kids, so they’ll never complain of boredom!

 Ride the luge down Bob’s Peak, see the kiwis, spend time at the beach, watch the sunset – the possibilities are endless.
 Many of the most beautiful sights in the country are located in and around Queenstown, making many of these activities free or affordable!